Erimelowo/Erimelowo/README.md

-- 👋 Hewwo, I’m Erimel (@Erimelowo)
+- 👋 Hewwo, I’m Erimel
-- 👀 I’m interested in Virtual Reality
+- 🛠️ I create software for VR
 - 📫 You can reach out to me on Discord (erimel) or via email (loukalemire@gmail.com)